niapoor/ShortCovertChannels/tmp_channel/README.md

 # Tmp Covert Channel
-A short covert channel that utilizes temporary modulations to file permissions and hard link count.
+A short covert channel that uses temporary modulations to file permissions and hard link count.
 Created by Nia Poor.

 <!-- TABLE OF CONTENTS -->
 <details>